SearchBlox for Amazon OpenSearch Service

 /opt/searchblox/webapps/ROOT/WEB-INF/awssettings.yml

-o Open the following file:
+• Open the file:

 o /opt/searchblox/webapps/ROOT/WEB-INF/searchblox.yml

-o Update the deployment type by modifying the following line:
+o Modify the deployment type line:

 o searchblox.deployment.type: AWS